 Interpretation.
-During the 1950-1980 period, electoral participation in France and Britain was at most 2%-3% higher among the 50% highest incom voters than among the 50% lowest income voters.
+During the 1950-1980 period, electoral participation in France and Britain was at most 2%-3% higher among the 50% highest income voters.
 This gap rose significantly since the 1980s and reached 10%-12% in the 2010s? thereby approaching the levels historically observed in the U.S. Sources and series: see piketty.pse.ens.fr/ideology (figure 14.8).